10.00, Monday 17 November 2025

 41 Portland Place, London

-This FORUM workshop will explore how to facilitate the uptake of decentralised and remote methods of trial delivery in the UK for the development of medicines.
+This FORUM workshop explored how to facilitate the uptake of decentralised and remote methods of trial delivery in the UK for the development of medicines.

-The event will be co-chaired by Professor Paula Williamson FMedSci, Professor of Medical Statistics at the University of Liverpool and Professor Isla Mackenzie, Professor of Cardiovascular Medicine at the University of Dundee.
-It will be run in partnership with the Association of British Pharmaceutical Industry (ABPI) and the National Institute for Health and Care Research Research Delivery Network (NIHR RDN).
+The event was co-chaired by Professor Paula Williamson FMedSci, Professor of Medical Statistics at the University of Liverpool and Professor Isla Mackenzie, Professor of Cardiovascular Medicine at the University of Dundee.
+It was run in partnership with the Association of British Pharmaceutical Industry (ABPI) and the National Institute for Health and Care Research Research Delivery Network (NIHR RDN).

 Please email [email protected] if you have any questions about the event.

-This workshop is part of the Academy’s FORUM programme, which brings together participants from different sectors and groups to meet and take forward national discussions on scientific opportunities, technology trends, and developments for healthcare.
+This workshop was convened as part of the Academy’s FORUM policy programme, which is innovating UK R&D in health and life sciences.
+With the support of its member organisations, FORUM brings together experts across sectors for national discussions on scientific opportunities, technology trends and developments for health and life sciences.